Connin/File-merge-renamer/README.md

 Install the required packages:

 pip install natsort send2trash

-Usage
+## Usage

-Run the Python script.
+1. Run the Python script.
-Click Select Folder and choose a folder.
+2. Click **Select Folder** and choose a folder.
-Additional folder selection rows will appear automatically.
+3. Additional folder selection rows will appear automatically.
-Select all folders you want to merge.
+4. Select all folders you want to merge.
-Enter a name for the new output folder.
+5. Enter a name for the new output folder.
-Optionally check Delete original folders after merge.
+6. Optionally check **Delete original folders after merge**.
-Click Merge.
+7. Click **Merge**.
-The files will be copied to the new folder and renamed sequentially.
+8. The files will be copied to the new folder and renamed sequentially.

-Safety
+## Safety

 The application uses shutil.copy2() to copy files so the original files are not modified during the merge.